vamuscari/dyre/README.md

 ```

 ## Making a handler
 get all you params then check the values against the response.
 Once a response has been validated for fields and groups its pretty easy to handle the rest.
-You will have to make something to handle your requests to sql.
-The `foo.GenerateArray()` method is designed to work with the `database/sql` package by returning an array of new pointers based on the request.

 ```go
 func getCustomers(g *gin.Context) {